How to Stop a Dog from Pulling on the Leash: A Beginner’s Guide

 Leash pulling is one of the most common challenges new dog owners face.
 A calm walk can quickly turn into a frustrating experience when your dog constantly tugs ahead.
 However, leash pulling is not a sign of a “bad dog.”
 Instead, it often results from excitement, lack of structure, or inconsistent training.

 Learning how to stop a dog from pulling on the leash requires patience, consistency, and simple techniques.
 With the right approach, walking can become calmer and more enjoyable for both you and your dog.
+Leash pulling is just one part of training.
+For a full approach, follow this dog training guide for beginners to build better behavior overall.

 Why Do Dogs Pull on the Leash?